 geometric The Figure shows the combination of the Voronoi diagram (dashed lines) and the Delaunay triangulation for a given set of points.
 Voronoi diagrams define the regions that are closest to one of the given points and therefore may be interesting whenever the trading area of a supermarket chain or something similar has to be computed.
 Triangulations become interesting whenever a plane has to be represented, as graphic cards need triangles to draw surfaces.
-The Delaunay triangulation of a set of Figure 10.1: Voronoi Diagram and Delaunay points is a triangulation directly Triangulation connected to the Voronoi diagram.
+The points is a triangulation directly Triangulation connected to the Voronoi diagram.